somiibo/soundcloud-booster-website/pages/@reference/README.md

 npm install
 ```

-# Creating & synching new repo from ultimate-jekyll template
+# Creating & synching new repo from the ultimate-jekyll template
 1. Navigate to [https://github.com/itw-creative-works/ultimate-jekyll/](https://github.com/itw-creative-works/ultimate-jekyll/) and click **Use this template**.
 2. In the next window, name the new repository and choose an organization to host the repository.
 3. Create a branch called `master`, then make `master` the default branch, and finally delete the branch called `template`.